 The creative writing program provides opportunities for original compositions in various genres: poetry, short stories, non-fiction features, children's literature, dramas, and character sketches.
 Some students may even investigate potential publication of their best work in literary venues.

-Writers' Corners, sponsored by Creative Claws writing club, give students a venue for sharing their creative works.
+Writers' Corners, sponsored by Creative Claws writing club, give students a venue for sharing their creative works, and a showcase is held each semester.

 Degree Requirements - click here